vjesticalab/VLabApp/modules/cell_tracking_module/doc/METHODS.md

 <figure>
   <img src="images/mask_correction_1.png" alt="Mask correction"/>
   <figcaption>Figure 8: Mask correction.
 A: mask (overlaid on top of bright-field image) and corresponding cell tracking graph with segmentation errors in time frames 3 and 4 (made-up example).
 B: distance maps for labelled region 1.
 All pixels of the distance map at time frame 3 (missing labelled region) are set to minus infinity.
 C: median distance maps for labelled region 1.
 D and E: same as B and C but for labelled region 2.
 F: updated labelled regions 1 and 2 obtained by combining median distance maps.
 G: original mask (A) after setting labelled regions 1 and 2 to background for selected time frames 3 and 4.
-H: Final mask (overlaid on top of bright-field image) and corresponding cell tracking graph after merging maks F and G.</figcaption>
+H: Final mask (overlaid on top of bright-field image) and corresponding cell tracking graph after merging masks F and G.</figcaption>
 </figure>